 The Student Chitarrone for continuo based on Magno Tieffenbrucker can be seen and heard played by Alex McCartney at Veterum Musica and after you can view details on this instrument in the Chitarroni menu in the instruments page.
 This large student theorbo has 17 ribs of Indian Rosewood instead of 51 which helps to reduce construction time considerably.
 The rose is tho original and the soundboard has a protective ebony edging, as does the extended neck.

-If you are a beginner but wan to customise your instrument, the popular choice is the Student lute based on Hans Frei at £1,167 and there is a Venetian lute based on Wendlin Tieffenbrucker at an attractive price of £1145.
+If you are a beginner but want to customise your instrument, the popular choice is the Student lute based on Hans Frei at £1,167.
 For admirers of Baroque music, a fine 11-course Baroque Lute can be ordered for £1316.
 The student lute range aims to keep the cost down without compromising quality, just check out the student lutes section.

-For the more advanced player is a range of instruments based on extant instruments by Maler, Burkholtzer, Tieffenbrucker, Schelle, Hoffmann, Buechenberg, Sellas, Ralich, Frei and Widhalm.
-All woods are from specialist UK suppliers, Indian Rosewood is bought in the UK as bedposts from India, from government owned forests selling rosewood at public auctions.
-Customers in the USA are advised not to choose Ebony at all due to the Lacey Act so Bogwood is the alternative.
-The Bogwood, sourced from farmland around The Wash in the Uk and not from protected peat bogs.
-Below is a 10crs lute based on/modelled on a lute labelled ''Matheus Buchenburg Roma'' a left-handed one was made for an American customer; Left-handed and with a soundboard edging in boxwood dyed black instead of ebony.
+For the more advanced player is a range of instruments based on extant instruments All woods are from specialist UK suppliers, Indian Rosewood is bought in the UK as bedposts from India, from government owned forests selling rosewood at public auctions.
+Below are two 10crs lutes based on/modelled on a lute labelled ''Matheus Buchenburg Roma'' a left-handed one was made for an American customer with a soundboard edging in boxwood dyed black instead of ebony.
 The spacers between the ribs are also boxwood dyed black, so no ebony has been used but looks the same as a lute made with an ebony fingerboard and soundboard edging.